ItzPike/DBM-Rawdata-Releases/Deathbattle System/README.md

 ## Required Modules
 Jimp (npm i jimp)
 Execute `npm i jimp` from the command line that is inside your bot directory

+File System (npm i fs)
+Execute `npm i fs` from the command line that is inside your bot directory

+Request (npm i request)
+Execute `npm i request` from the command line that is inside your bot directory

 ## Folders
 (O) Commands are separated by folder